Star Valley Wyoming Temple

-The Star Valley Wyoming Temple is a temple of the Church of Jesus Christ of Latter-day Saints in Star Valley, Wyoming.
-The temple was opened in 2016.
+The Star Valley Wyoming Temple is a temple of the Church of Jesus Christ of Latter-day Saints in Afton, Wyoming.
 The intent to build the temple was announced by church president Thomas S. Monson on October 1, 2011.
 The temple was announced concurrently with the Barranquilla Colombia, Durban South Africa, Kinshasa Democratic Republic of the Congo, and Provo City Center temples.
 When announced, the total number of temples worldwide increased to 166.
-When dedicated in 2016, it became the 154th temple of the church in operation.
-This is the first temple in Wyoming.
+When dedicated in 2016, it became the church's 154th operating temple, and the first in Wyoming.